contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_collaborate.md

 ![Shared project as team member](images/shared_project_as_team_member.png "Shared project as team member")

-# Contributing to other teams
+# Contributing to teams

+As a team member, you can share project as well with teams you belong to.

+TODO

 # Editing a shared project